 Stop worrying about productivity

 It’s likely you’re finding it hard to be productive right now because there’s a lot going on.
 You might have kids at home, be working in a new and distracting environment, or just worrying more than usual – you’re not alone.
-A new report from Thrive Global found that more than 80% of US employees now feel significantly more distracted and, on average, that more than 45% of their workdays have been lost due to distraction and time spent worrying.
+A new report from Thrive Global found that more than 80 percent of U.S. employees now feel significantly more distracted and, on average, more than 45 percent of their workdays have been lost due to distraction and time spent worrying.

 It’s hard to overstate the impact of this crisis on our lives and our work.
 The effects of COVID-19 are huge, widespread and are happening fast.
 It’s not often we find ourselves adjusting to a whole new workflow and dealing with an existential crisis at the same time, so it’s important to be kind to yourself.

 Use the flexibility that remote work provides to take advantage of short, productive moments and stop for a break when you need to.
 With a 24-hour news cycle and new headlines every minute, getting distracted is easy.
 Try to build time into your day for these distractions and don’t beat yourself up about it if you do get sidetracked.